YTread Logo

 pastry chef attempts to make gourmet krispy kreme doughnuts gourmet makes bon app tit

-Technically I don't have to perfuse if you know he's alive and I think I can take that risk, okay let me start.
-30 ounces of bread flour.
-Half an ounce for baking. powdered 1/2 ounce poacher salt sorry two ounces white sugar I'm going to let this mix for a while before I add the butter it's very satisfying everyone everyone gives it a push so I'm covering this bowl this has to go up now that this has gone up frankly it needs more time but I'm going to go for so if they don't turn out I'm going to blame you first okay so this joe has a semi resistant test and now I want form the donut so i will roll it out with active dry yeast there is always a step called Pat where you punch the dough and that basically gets all the air out but also feeds the yeast back the dough feels good feels soft basically like testing donuts on its individual parchment square because it
+It's very satisfying for everyone, everyone give it a push, so I'm covering this bowl, this has to rise now that it's risen, frankly, it needs more time. but I'm going to try it, so if they don't come out I'll blame you first, okay, this Joe has a semi proof and now I want to form the donut, so I'll roll it out with active drying. yeast, there's always a step called Pat where you punch the dough and that basically knocks out all the air, but it also feeds the yeast back, the dough feels good, it feels soft, it's basically like testing the donuts in their individual square of parchment because it does.

 makes